‘Tis the Season: Tax Preparation Checklist for Small Businesses

 Tax Deductions and Credit Forms

-Tax deductions and credits save your business money, so it is important to take advantage of the ones you qualify for.
-Depending upon which business tax return you have to prepare, your options will be different.
+Tax deductions and credits save your business money, so it’s crucial to take advantage of the ones you qualify for.
+Your options will differ depending on which business tax return you must prepare.

 While it varies for each business, here are a few to research or discuss with your tax preparer: